haskell-servant/servant/doc/introduction.rst

 reified, everything follows.
 We think we might be the first web framework to reify API descriptions in an extensible way.
 We're pretty sure we're the first to reify it as *types*.

-To be able to write a webservice you only need to read the first two sections, but the goal of this document being to get you started with servant, we also cover the couple of ways you can extend servant for a great good.